Ron Calloway

-Ronald Isiah Calloway (born September 4, 1976) is a former baseball outfielder who played two seasons in Major League Baseball with the Montreal Expos.
+Ronald Isiah Calloway (born September 4, 1976) is an American former baseball outfielder who played two seasons in Major League Baseball with the Montreal Expos.
 He batted and threw left-handed.

 Career

 Calloway was selected in the eighth round of the 1997 draft by the Arizona Diamondbacks.
 He played in the Major Leagues for the Montreal Expos from 2003 to 2004.
 Calloway spent the 2005 season with the Norfolk Tides, the Triple-A affiliate of the New York Mets and 2006 for the Pawtucket Red Sox, the Triple-A affiliate of the Boston Red Sox.
 Prior to the 2007 season, he signed a minor league contract with the Philadelphia Phillies and was assigned to their Triple-A affiliate, the Ottawa Lynx.
 On May 18, 2007, Calloway announced his retirement.

 Calloway attended James Lick High School and graduated in 1994.